igorski/pixelizer/README.md

 A web based image glitching processor that works by "sorting pixels".
 It takes any provided input image and shuffles the pixel content according to controllable algorithms to provide a distorted take, hopefully with pleasing results.

-Adapted from Python code by [Satyarth Mishra Sharma](https://github.com/satyarth/pixelsort), which in turn was based on a Processing script by [Kim Asendorf](https://github.com/kimasendorf/ASDFPixelSort).
+Adapted from [Python code](https://github.com/satyarth/pixelsort) by Satyarth Mishra Sharma, which in turn was based on a [Processing script](https://github.com/kimasendorf/ASDFPixelSort) by Kim Asendorf.

 ## TODO

- * Add resize handler
+ * Waves filter broken at higher resolutions ? (needs to be multiple of 100...)
  * Cache rotated image on repeated invocations
- * Move width and height out of settings (or cache original image and allow inline resize...)
  * Group settings field by function
- * Implement drag and drop of image files
  * Include "Edges" algorithm
  * Create save button
- * Add non-aliased mode
  * Add mask support
+ * Mobile view
  * Create save current state fn to keep filtering new passes

 ## Project setup